 Medical billing denial is the rejection of a claim by an insurance company made by an individual or by the provider, to pay for the rendered health care services.
 If you are a financial administrator in a hospital or any other healthcare facility, you would have an idea about the complications involved in medical billing claims.
-The denial of claims proves to be a continuous headache as it affects the credibility, cash flow, and the overall efficiency of a healthcare provider.
+The denial of claims proves to be a continuous headache as it affects the credibility, cash flow, and overall efficiency of a healthcare provider.

 Studies suggest that the annual claim denials for hospitals stand at 2 percent, whereas, for medical practices, the percentage increases up to 10 percent.
 It makes medical practices less profitable by comparison.

-Some of the healthcare organizations even undergo denial rates of 15 to 20 percent, which is considered extremely high.
+Some healthcare organizations even undergo denial rates of 15 to 20 percent, which is considered extremely high.
 It means that providers facing this kind of denial rate have one out of five medical billing claims denied.

 In addition, the providers have to spend a net amount of $25 for every denied medical billing claim.

 What Causes Claim Denials in Medical Billing and Coding Industry?

 Human errors, input omissions, and late submissions can result in more frequent denial than you might think.

 Just be careful and keep an eye on the reasons for the insurance denial issues to check which kinds of errors you should avoid to secure your billing approach and reduce the medical billing denial rates.

 Categories of Claim Denials As Specified by the Medical Billers